kendru/learn-cljs/content/section-4/lesson-25-intro-to-core-async.md

 It is a common idiom to return a channel from a function that produces some result asynchronously.
 Whereas in JavaScript, we would usually return a Promise (or write the function as `async`), we often return a channel when we intend for a function to be called from within a go block.
 Author and Clojure instructor Eric Normand suggests naming functions that return channels with a `<` prefix.[^2] Following this convention, our `mock-request` function would become `<mock-request`.
 This makes it easy to visually distinguish functions that return channels from other functions.
 Remember, however, that a function that returns a channel is less general than one that accepts a callback because when we return a channel, we dictate that any value eventually produced by that function must be consumed in a go block.
 For this reason, we should usually prefer writing functions that take callbacks if we do not know how we will eventually want to call them.

-In addition to channels that simply create a channel that they will eventually put a value into, we can create some interesting higher-order channel functions.
+In addition to functions that simply create a channel that they will eventually put a value into, we can create some interesting higher-order channel functions.
 For instance, we can create a channel that merges values from any number of other channels:

 ```clojure
 (defn merge-ch [& channels]